fermincreative/oryxsimtoronto/readme.md

 * ADE File that largely lines up with the Gmax lines.
 * SCASM runways, source code provided
 * Lightmasts
 * All buildings that existed in 2014/2015, only exception is the GateGourmet building infield.
-Some newer buildings (in the general aviation area in particular may be missing).
+Some newer buildings (in the general aviation area in particular) may be missing.
   * Note that some buildings were developed externally and not by me.
-In those cases, the Gmax scenes are missing.
+In those cases, the Gmax scenes are missing but you'll find some other format present instead (3DS).
 * All terminals (1, 3, 3 satellite and infield)
 * Link train all the way to Viscount station
 * Petro Canada area.